 This shade can vary from a deep reddish-brown to almost black.
-The wrapper is key to lending this cigar its robust sweet flavour.
+The wrapper is key to lending cigars their robust sweet flavour.

 This black cigar wrapper shade is achieved by leaving the leaves on the plant as long as possible and using only the leaves from the top of the plant before fermenting them for a longer time period.

-Hopefully this guide will help you to decide what your next smoke will be, so head over to Havana House and see our range of Cuban cigars for sale, something for everyone’s taste.
+Hopefully, this guide will help you to decide what your next smoke will be, so head over to Havana House and see our range of Cuban cigars for sale, where we stock something for everyone’s taste.